eclipsesource/tabris-js/doc/resource-management.md

   converter: Image.from
 });
 ```
 The resulting `ResourceBuilder` has only one method `from()`, which takes either just the raw resource data, or a "base" dictionary and the resource data.
-It will create a dictionary of `Image` objects, where the input object may take any valid [`ImageValue`](./types.md#imagevalue) such as strings.
+It will create a dictionary of `Image` objects, where the input object may take any valid ${doc:ImageValue} such as strings.

 Since there is no JSON schema provided by Tabris.js for this data type there is not much benefit to extracting a _.json_ file.
 If we don't want to re-used the builder either the entire process of creating an image resource dictionary can be condensed like this: